pingidentity/pingdirectory-go-client/configurationapi/docs/AddNumericGaugeDataSourceRequest.md

 ### NewAddNumericGaugeDataSourceRequest

-`func NewAddNumericGaugeDataSourceRequest(sourceName string, schemas []EnumnumericGaugeDataSourceSchemaUrn, statisticType EnumgaugeDataSourceStatisticTypeProp, monitorObjectclass string, monitorAttribute string, ) *AddNumericGaugeDataSourceRequest`
+`func NewAddNumericGaugeDataSourceRequest(sourceName string, schemas []EnumnumericGaugeDataSourceSchemaUrn, monitorObjectclass string, monitorAttribute string, ) *AddNumericGaugeDataSourceRequest`

 NewAddNumericGaugeDataSourceRequest instantiates a new AddNumericGaugeDataSourceRequest object This constructor will assign default values to properties that have it defined,